xxdydx/tp/docs/UserGuide.md

 * The name of the contact is case-sensitive so Blooming Bouquets and BLOOMING Bouquets are treated as 2 different contacts; Be careful in inputting names!

 **Duplicate contacts:**
-* Exact same phone number = duplicate.
-If a new contact has a phone that already exists in KnotBook, the add will be rejected.
+* If a new contact has a phone that already exists in KnotBook, the add will be rejected.
+This is because we assume each person has a unique phone number.
-* Name, email, address, categories, etc. do not affect duplicate checks.
-  * “John Doe” and “JoHn DoE” are allowed only if their phone numbers differ; if the phones are the same, it’s a duplicate.
 * Clients and vendors share the same pool.
 You can’t have a client and a vendor with the same phone number.

 <div markdown="span" class="alert alert-primary">:bulb: **Tips:**